 You can also have secondary headaches because of anxiety disorders or panic attacks.

-Dr. Forsythe and Dr. Oppong have extensive experience managing headache conditions and work closely with you to identify the source of your pain.
+Dr. Oppong has extensive experience managing headache conditions and works closely with you to identify the source of your pain.

 Depending on your symptoms and headache history, they might recommend a variety of therapies, including:

-For chronic migraines, Dr. Forsythe and Dr. Oppong might suggest Botox® injections.
+For chronic migraines, Dr. Oppong might suggest Botox® injections.
 This preventive migraine therapy uses 31 injections in key head and neck muscle areas to reduce your migraine frequency.

 To find pain management solutions for your chronic headaches, call Innovative Pain Solutions Centers or schedule an appointment online today.